Nikita Dragun Goes Braless In Snakeskin Print Blazer, Dances With Sofia Richie At Missguided Party

 In addition to their hot dance moves, they oozed sex appeal thanks to their incredible ensembles.

-Sofia rocked a white crop top with a pair of high-waisted leather pants and an over sized black leather jacket.
+Sofia rocked a white crop top with a pair of high-waisted leather pants and an oversized black leather jacket.

 Dragun’s unique racy ensemble, however, many have stolen the show.
 The social media influencer made it very clear she was braless despite being fully clothed at the same time.
-The YouTuber sported a white, black, and grey snakeskin print suit jacket with matching pants.
+The YouTuber sported a white, black, and gray snakeskin print suit jacket with matching pants.

 The suit jacket featured a thick belt strap that covered her navel and kept the ensemble just slightly closed.
 The open jacket, however, allowed Nikita to put her curvaceous bosom on display as she looked to be a few shakes away from a wardrobe malfunction.